Thursday, October 23, 2025

 SOOO To Conclude

-While San Antonio's Blackland Prairie holds a true economic value of $17 per square foot, it’s still being sold off for pennies.
+While San Antonio's Blackland Prairie holds a true economic value of about $6-7 per square foot, it’s still being sold off for pennies.
 If scarcity were properly priced, these last remnants would be nearly untouchable.

 Here’s an underutilized opportunity: use true scarcity as the price gauge not speculation, not infrastructure, and definitely not what the land lacks.